raymerta/parallel-nodejs-benchmark/README.md

 - hash table : https://algs4.cs.princeton.edu/34hash/
 - multi-core server manager : https://www.npmjs.com/package/cluster --> some abstraction of cluster module
 - in-memory database in javascript : https://www.npmjs.com/package/lokijs --> maybe can improve its performance by utilizing cluster module?

+**matrix multiplication**

+- verify the value is correct
+- use it to check the improvements of the parallel hashing
+- put it in paper

+**parallel hashing**

+- check more sources from scopus
+- compare the result with serial hashing? - hash table result, not the speed
+- print out the bucket filled problem in parallel
+- check how to solve this problem in other reference
+- maybe need to create the query function (?)

 # TO DO LIST